 And there we were at Nandos, talking about how hard my life is and celebrating the fact that we finished our MSc in Development Studies.
 He has this great job that makes him qualify as a rich person, with the added bonus that he is humble and never looks down at people.

 And than there is my Spanish friend.
 He was so happy I got a job at Starbucks back in 2014.
 He admitted to have thought I was very arrogant person, and this job "would teach me to be humble".
-I knew, it was not exactly what he ment.
+I knew, it was not exactly what he meant.
 He was back in Spain now, having an awesome job, but still he wanted somebody that could understand him what it took to get himself there.

-His story is that, when he first arrived in UK was working in a coffee shop frying eggs for the breakfast they served to people.
+His story is that, when he first arrived to UK was working in a coffee shop frying eggs for the breakfast they served to people.
 He had the job for a year.
 He would not feel any different about his job from what I felt about working in Starbucks or my Kenyan friend working as a hotel staff employee.

 This is sort of society where if you do not have certain level of economic endorsement your opinion is to be voided.
 Income is the only variable that indicates the value of people.
+Maybe that is the "death of capitalism" that contemporary economist are looking at.
+I can definitely see that in our societies valuable elements of our culture have "died".
+Despite my conviction in social science, my capitalist views and convictions would be my main concern.

 Answer this question yourselves - should I be ashamed on my work experience in Starbucks?
 I know I would proudly keep on my Linkedin profile.